 If it could only happen.

 But first, if you or a loved one are looking for ways to improve your mobility in later life, an electric wheelchair could be the game-changing solution you need.
-For more information on a selection of the latest makes and models, go to the Scooters ‘N Chairs website.
+When you consider how much use a wheelchair gets, it becomes obvious why it is important to buy a good quality one.
+There are new models each year, so choosing the top-rated wheelchair for the current year would ensure you have a wheelchair worth the investment.
+For this, it would be best to look for info on the Scooters ‘N Chairs website.

 Tidal wave wall?